-Home > Asia/Middle East > Israel/Palestinian Territories > Israel 9-Day Itinerary: Must-See Attractions
+Home > Asia/Middle East > Israel/Palestinian Territories > 9 Day Israel Itinerary: Tel Aviv, Jerusalem & Petra

 Israel Itinerary

 In July of 2023, I visited the country of Israel, spending nine incredible days visiting the holy sites and major cities.
-My trip was perfect, and I wanted to share my nine-day Israel itinerary in hopes that it would help others plan the perfect Israel vacation.
+My trip was perfect, and I wanted to share my 9 day Israel itinerary in hopes that it would help others plan the perfect Israel vacation.
+This page is my personal Israel travel guide, based on my own experience traveling around the country.

 The best way to visit Israel is to work from one or two base cities and take day tours.
 Since Israel is so small in land size, none of the destinations are ever more than a few hours away.
-I chose to use the cities of Tel Aviv and Jerusalem as my base cities.
+I chose to use the cities of Tel Aviv and Jerusalem as my base cities for my Israel tour.

 To see the sights of Israel, I mostly took guided tours.
 Taking tours ensured that I would have a local guide who could show me around and keep me safe.
 I want to add that I felt safe the entire time in Israel, as well as when I visited the Palestinian-controlled portions of the West Bank.
 At no time in my trip was I ever near the Gaza Strip.

-I hope my nine-day Israel itinerary helps you plan the perfect nine-day Israel vacation.
+I hope my 9 day Israel itinerary helps you plan the perfect nine-day Israel vacation and gives you a practical Israel travel guide to follow.

 The Dome of the Rock and the Western Wall